Oil gains on Forties Pipeline shutdown, New York blast

 During the weekend, Kuwait’s oil minister suggested that an exit from the supply-cut agreement would be studied before June.

-The United Arab Emirates’ energy minister said on Monday that OPEC plans to announce in June an exit strategy from the cuts, though he added it did not mean the pact would end by then.
+The United Arab Emirates energy minister said on Monday that OPEC plans to announce in June an exit strategy from the cuts, though he added it did not mean the pact would end by then.

 Gains from the cuts could also be undermined by rising output from the United States, which is not participating in the deal to withhold production.

-The number of rigs drilling for new oil output in the United States last week rose by two to 751, the highest since September, energy services company Baker Hughes said on Friday.
+The number of rigs drilling for new oil in the United States last week rose by two to 751, the highest since September, energy services company Baker Hughes said on Friday.

 “The largest concern for investors currently remains the rise in the U.S. rig count,” said Shane Chanel, equities and derivatives adviser at ASR Wealth Advisers.